c-git/c-git.github.io/content/rust/wasm.md

 ## Switch the vscode extension to target WASM

-Alternatively you can set only the VSCode extension for rust-analyzer to target WASM.
+Alternatively you can set only the vscode extension for rust-analyzer to target WASM.
 To do that edit the json file that stores the vscode settings for the current project to add `"rust-analyzer.cargo.target": "wasm32-unknown-unknown"`.

 ```json